Mary Ott

 Scholarly Interests

 My research spans issues related to literacies, professional learning and mentoring, and curriculum design in contexts from elementary literacy education to health professions education.
 Drawing on sociomaterial and complexity perspectives, I explore how pedagogy and curriculum design might expand possibilities for learner and teacher agency and well-being, and the roles that space, time, and materials play in these processes.
-My current project investigates how teachers are adapting and innovating their pedagogies for early reading instruction.
+This focus on material agency includes attention to the unintended consequences of technologies in designs for learning.
+My current projects investigate how teachers are adapting and innovating their pedagogies for early reading instruction, critical literacy, and writing in response to transformative shifts in language curricula and generative AI.
 I also engage in multiple forms of qualitative and post-qualitative research with interdisciplinary collaborators.
 For example, I am a collaborator on a grant with bioethicists to improve informed consent for organ donation in Canada through participatory research and multimodal communication strategies.

 Faculty & School/Dept